apache/opendal/examples/rust/00-setup/README.md

 - `rustup`: [rustup](https://rust-lang.github.io/rustup/) is a command-line toolchain manager for the Rust programming language.
 It allows you to easily install, manage, and update different versions of the Rust compiler and associated tools on your system.
 - `cargo`: [cargo](https://doc.rust-lang.org/cargo/index.html) is the package manager and build system for the Rust programming language.
 It is designed to make it easy to develop, build, and manage Rust projects.
 - `rustc`: [rustc](https://rustc-dev-guide.rust-lang.org/) is the official compiler for the Rust programming language.
 It takes Rust source code as input and translates it into machine-readable instructions that can be executed by the computer's hardware.
-Most of time, `rustc` will be called by `cargo` and we don't need to use it directly.
+Most time, `rustc` will be called by `cargo` and we don't need to use it directly.

 We can use `cargo --version` to check if it works as expected: